 Given this urgent need to increase power, all available tools should be on the table, including one-tailed testing.
-Of course researchers should avail themselves of the usual tools: increase N, employ strong manipulations, minimize measurement error, and use within-subjects designs.
+Of course, researchers should avail themselves of the usual tools: increase N, employ strong manipulations, minimize measurement error, and use within-subjects designs.
 But these only go so far and are often baked-in already before one sits down to do a power analysis.
 One-tailed tests can meaningfully help the situation.
 In this regard, they may be especially useful in research targeting hard-to-reach groups, or with particularly cost-intensive research where achieving adequate power would otherwise be impossible.

 Now that preregistration is available there is no need for researchers to have to fight with one arm tied behind their back.
 If a researcher has the confidence to preregister a directional hypothesis, they should do so.
 Yes, there is a risk that the true effect is in the other direction.
-But there is also a risk - in fact usually a greater risk - that the effect is in the hypothesized direction, but is smaller than would otherwise be detected.
+But there is also a risk-in fact usually a greater risk-that the effect is in the hypothesized direction, but is smaller than would otherwise be detected.
 If a researcher wants to pull out all the stops, let them, so long as they have documented their plan with a preregistration.

-One-Tailed Tests Coherently Align Research and Statistical Hypotheses

-Consider with fresh eyes the strangeness of a researcher, who has hypothesized a directional effect, with enough confidence to preregister that hypothesis - alongside a proper and complete analysis plan - and yet, out of routine, habit, or convention, feels the need to run a less-powerful two tailed test.
-Many researchers who have preregistered may have had the odd experience of clearly and directly stating a directional hypothesis, then a moment later in the analysis plan section write - or indicate by default by omission - that the test will be two-tailed.
+One-Tailed Tests Coherently Align Research and Statistical Hypotheses preregistered may have had the odd experience of clearly and directly stating a directional hypothesis, then a moment later in the analysis plan section write-or indicate by default by omission that the test will be two tailed.
 Such a researcher may well be willing to put their alpha where their mouth is.
-They may judge that the risk of missing an effect in the predicted direction due to low power is greater than the risk of missing an effect because they were so wrong about the effect that it is actually the opposite direction.
+They may judge that the risk of missing an effect in the predicted direction due to low power is greater than the risk of missing an effect because they were so wrong about the effect that it is actually in the opposite direction.
 In such cases, the researcher is in the best position to know which risk is more salient, and ought to be able to use their discretion to select how their alpha is distributed.